burakbayramli/astromaestro/README.md

 # Astro Maestro

-This project aims to combine numerology, psychology, and astrology.
+This project aims to combine numerology, psychology, astrology, and numerology.
 Most people know about sun signs (Capricorn, Taurus, etc) which gives 1 out of 12 possibilities.
-One method we show here uses (by G. Lewi) all sun and moon combinations, 12x12 = 144 character possibilities.
+One method we show here uses (by G. Lewi) all sun and moon combinations, 12x12 = 144 character descriptions.
 Grant Lewi method also looks at other planetary combinations that can supply more in-depth information.
 Jan Spiller looks at moon readings differently; the result is another detailed reading.
-Lastly Millman numerology, another in-depth method that can reveal character is shared.
-Chinese astrology is the bonus.
+Millman numerology, another in-depth method that can reveal detailed character attributes is also shared.
+Chinese and Vedic astrology are the bonus additions.

 All data required for Spiller and Chinese astrology are already under `data`.
 Lewi data needs decans, which are already under `data`, if